 It’s a new year and we’re all strategically trying to plan our activities according to our respective goals and targets.
 These are the first 9 of my 19 Advancement predictions – I would love to hear yours!

-One of the most unique characteristics about alumni relations professionals is their willingness to share best practice among each other.
-In fact, I cannot think of another industry which demonstrates this amazing quality to such a high level.
+One of the most unique characteristics of alumni relations professionals is their willingness to share best practices among each other.
+In fact, I cannot think of another industry that demonstrates this amazing quality to such a high level.

 Despite the somewhat provocative title to this blog, I think there is an issue in the alumni relations profession that is rarely spoken about; low self-esteem.